HarshaSurampudi/langchain-openai-telegram-bot/README.md

 # langchain-openai-telegram-bot
-A simple implementation of an itelligent telegram chatbot using langchain agents, OpenAI LLM.
+A simple implementation of an intelligent telegram chatbot using langchain agents, OpenAI LLM.

 The agent has access to two tools:
 1. Search (SerpAPI)